2NE1 (2011 EP)

 2NE1 (also known as 2NE1 2nd Mini Album) is the second eponymous extended play by South Korean girl group 2NE1.
-It was released digitally and physically on July 28, 2011, by YG Entertainment and was distributed by KMP Holdings.
-It contains six songs composed and produced by Teddy Park and Kush; five of them were released as digital singles.
-"Don't Stop the Music" was initially released as the Yamaha Fiore CF Theme Song in late 2010.
-A Japanese version of the mini-album, titled Nolza, was released by YGEX on September 21, 2011.
+It was released in both physical and digital formats on July 28, 2011, through YG Entertainment.
+Like the group's previous material, 2NE1 2nd Mini Album was primarily written and produced by Teddy Park, with additional songwriting contributions from Kush and Lydia Paek.
+The EP was re-released as the group's debut Japanese record titled Nolza on September 21, 2011, under YGEX.

-Both versions of the extended play experienced commercial success, achieving number one on both the weekly and monthly Gaon Album Charts in South Korea as well topping the Oricon Albums Chart in Japan.
-Four of its singles—"Don't Cry", "Lonely", "I Am the Best", "Ugly"—each claimed the number one position on the Gaon Digital Chart, making 2NE1 the first group to have four number-one songs from the same album.
-The mini-album won the Album of the Year award at the 2011 Melon Music Awards, while "I Am the Best" won Song of the Year at the 2011 Mnet Asian Music Awards in addition to the group's second accolade from the Korean Music Awards.
+2NE1 was met with generally positive reviews from music critics, and was named amongst the best pop releases of the year by Spin.
+It was a commercial success upon release, where it reached number one on both the South Korean Gaon Album Chart and the Japanese Oricon Albums Chart.
+In Japan, 2NE1 became the first Korean group to reach number one with a debut record.
+It also appeared on the albums charts in Taiwan and peaked at number four on the US World Albums chart.
+The group embarked on their first concert tour in support of the release, titled the Nolza Tour, travelling throughout South Korea and Japan.
+A live DVD of the tour was released in November.

+Five singles were released to promote the EP: Park Bom's solo "Don't Cry", "Lonely", "I Am the Best", "Hate You" and "Ugly".
+Each single saw success and reached number one on the Gaon Digital Chart (with the exception of "Hate You", which peaked at number three).
+Although the promotions for the first two singles were minimal, all five singles sold over 2,500,000 digital downloads in South Korea while "Don't Cry", "Lonely", and "I Am the Best" ranked in the top 10 on the year-end Gaon Digital Chart.
+The success of the EP led it to win Album of the Year at the 2011 Melon Music Awards.

 Development and background

 On April 18, 2011, 2NE1 announced they would postpone their Japanese debut due to the 2011 Tōhoku earthquake and tsunami and would resume Korean release plans, pushing the extended play's promotions forward, from April to July.

 Plans for the album's promotions were later released on YG Life's blog on April 27, 2011, where the group stated that they we will be releasing a new single every three weeks leading up to the album's release in July.
 The group stated that the reason behind this plan was because they were more than satisfied with the level of quality in the album's track list and intended to use them all as title tracks for its promotion.
+The full extended play was made available on July 28, 2011.